+Goodwill Lobbying.
 The reason for doing this brings us to another problem with requiring an intent to influence: it is a reflection of the popular conception of lobbying, rather than what really goes on.
 So much lobbying is not about directly influencing with respect to a particular topic or matter.
 It's about developing and maintaining a personal relationship that will, in the future, pay off for oneself, one's company or organization, or one's clients.
-There need not be a current matter or even a foreseeable matter for lobbying to occur, when one party is a government official in a position to influence government action and the other is someone who, directly or indirectly, is likely to benefit from government action.
+There need not be a current matter or even a foreseeable matter for lobbying to occur, when one party is a government official in a position to influence government action and the other is someone who, directly or indirectly, is likely to specially benefit from government action.

-This part of lobbying is sometimes referred to as "lobbying for goodwill," and it is every bit as much of a goal as influence.
+This part of lobbying is sometimes referred to as "lobbying for goodwill" or "background lobbying," as Anthony Nownes calls it.
+Goodwill is every bit as important a goal of lobbying as influence is.
 Portland, Oregon and Palm Beach County, Florida each have a nice little addition to the definition of lobbying: "attempting to obtain the good will" of officials.
 Vermont has language that makes it more clear what this is all about: "an attempt to obtain the goodwill of a legislator or administrative official by communications or activities with that legislator or administrative official intended ultimately to influence legislative or administrative action."
 The recognition of this kind of lobbying expands the definition to include not only attempts to directly influence an official with respect to a particular matter or client, but also the glad-handing, entertaining, general advising, and other activities, including those that apply to political campaigns, which are done on an ongoing basis, even when there are no relevant matters currently before the official.

 The City Ethics Model Lobbying Code's definition of "lobbying activities" (§301) includes the following language: "trying to influence or obtain the goodwill of an official."
 This simple language greatly increases the transparency of a lobbying program and maturely acknowledges what everyone knows: that lobbying is about relationships and connections.

-In his book Total Lobbying: What Lobbyists Want (and How They Try to Get It) (Cambridge University Press, 2006), calls this kind of lobbying "background lobbying."
-The language in Portland and Palm Beach County recognizes that the lobbyist-official relationship is not quid pro quo, but rather a long-term relationship based on reciprocity that includes a great deal of background lobbying.
-Campaign contributions are only the best known form of background or goodwill lobbying.
-In fact, a more common way to gain access to government officials by spending money is to hire a contract lobbyist who already has the connections necessary to gain access.
-Campaign contributions are limited in value, because they can only indirectly, if at all, help gain access to the majority of officials local lobbyists seek to influence: appointed officials and agency employees.
+Campaign contributions are the best known form of goodwill lobbying.
+They are rarely given quid pro quo, but rather as part of a long-term relationship based on reciprocity.
+Campaign contributions are limited in value, because they can only indirectly, if at all, help gain access to the majority of officials local lobbyists seek to influence: appointed officials, agency employees, and board and commission staff.
 With them, connections need to be built up over a long period of time, either by the principal or by its lobbyist.

-Goodwill is a valuable asset that is less about gaining influence than about gaining access both to government officials and to information that is not yet public.
+Goodwill is a valuable asset that is less about gaining influence than about gaining and maintaining access both to government officials and to information that is not yet public.
 As one lobbyist told Nownes, "[If] we invite staff to functions ... and go buy donuts occasionally, and [there is a bill out there that is] affecting us, or more importantly, looks like it's pending ... we get a call from [these] staff."
 Nownes adds, "The telephone calls ... may stop if the background lobbying stops."

-Actually, "gain" is not sufficient to describe the goals of seeking access.
-Better would be "gain and maintain."
-In fact, in many cases the goodwill is based on a relationship formed before the lobbyist represented the client or even before she became a lobbyist or the official became an official.
+In many cases, goodwill is based on a relationship formed before the lobbyist represented the client or even before she became a lobbyist or the official became an official.
 A lobbyist's representation of a client in a particular matter may be only a tiny part of a long-term relationship with an official.
 But what goes on between them is lobbying, whatever time it happens to be, at least once the individual is seeking special benefits from the government, directly or on behalf of another.